 GeneCards Summary for GM2A Gene

 GM2A (GM2 Ganglioside Activator) is a Protein Coding gene.
 Diseases associated with GM2A include Gm2-Gangliosidosis, Ab Variant and Tay-Sachs Disease.
-Among its related pathways are Metabolism and Innate Immune System.
+Among its related pathways are Innate Immune System and Sphingolipid metabolism.
 Gene Ontology (GO) annotations related to this gene include enzyme activator activity and phospholipase activator activity.

 The large binding pocket can accommodate several single chain phospholipids and fatty acids, GM2A also exhibits some calcium-independent phospholipase activity (By similarity).
 Binds gangliosides and stimulates ganglioside GM2 degradation.
 It stimulates only the breakdown of ganglioside GM2 and glycolipid GA2 by beta-hexosaminidase A. It extracts single GM2 molecules from membranes and presents them in soluble form to beta-hexosaminidase A for cleavage of N-acetyl-D-galactosamine and conversion to GM3.